-At least nine of the credits for the minor must be taken from SCIS.
-Four of the minor courses cannot be courses that may be applied to the major program of the student.
+At least nine of the credits for the minor must be taken from SCIS and cannot be applied to the major program of the student.

 A grade of "C" or better must be obtained in all courses required for the minor.